subfuzion/appmesh-blog/colorapp/fargate.md

 For this configuration, we will deploy `colorteller-red`, which represents version 2 of our colorteller service.
 Initally, we will only send 30% of our traffic over to it.
 If our monitoring indicates that the service is healthy, we'll increase it to 60%, then finally to 100%.
 In the real world, you might choose more granular increases with automated rollout (and rollback if issues are indicated), but we're keeping things simple for the demo.

+As part of the original [walkthrough] we pushed the `gateway` and `colorteller` images to ECR (see [Deploy Images]).
+We are going to create a Fargate task using our `colorteller` image and the `envoy` image for App Mesh.
+When the task is deployed, the running `envoy` container will be a sidecar for the `colorteller` container.
+A sidecar container will always be co-located on the same physical node (compute resource) and its lifecycle coupled to the lifecycle of the primary application container (see [Sidecar Pattern]).